Industrial corridor

 There are infrastructure corridors in both developing world countries such as South Africa and Brazil in addition to advanced countries such as the United States and Canada.
 The increased movement from rural areas to metropolitan areas will advance industrial corridors in population centers.

 United States

-Chicago, IL
+Chicago

 Southeast Chicago has historically been the location for significant and intensive manufacturing in the city, focusing on the production of steel.
 The Chicago region is the leading rail hub on the continent and has the largest inland intermodal port in the United States.
 The region also has a highly developed highway system, with access to more than ten interstate highways; a Port district and river system that connects to the Great Lakes, Mississippi River, and Atlantic Ocean.

 With nearly 250 million square feet of industrial space, the City of Chicago's industrial inventory accounts for more than 20 percent of the total industrial inventory in the region.

 Chicago's industrial corridors constitute the city's primary resource of space for industrial development and encompass about 12 percent of City land with over 16,935 acres zoned primarily for manufacturing.

 India

+There are 11 National Industrial Corridors (NIC) and numerous state level industrial corridors.
+The NIC's in India are as follows: